jacobyan0/Just-and-Green-Transportation-Lab/README.md

 # Just and Green Transportation Lab Code Repository

-This page contains codes developed by the lab for various projects.
-For specific project details, please refer to the respective folders.
+This page contains tools and codes developed by the lab for various projects.
+For specific project, please refer to the respective folders.

 ## Contents